 I’d never been to a Presidential Library before even though the Ronald Reagan Library in Simi Valley isn’t far away.
 Being an unapologetic liberal, it hadn’t occurred to me to check it out.
 Doug and I had seen commercials for the “Vatican Splendors” exhibit that was temporarily being displayed there and it sparked our interest.
-We had visited the Vatican in Rome but this exhibit had items aren’t displayed there.
+We had visited the Vatican in Rome but this exhibit had items that aren’t displayed there.
 Due to popular demand, the exhibition was extended a few weeks and after missing several opportunities, we finally got there on the last day.

 Our Arrival at the Ronald Reagan Presidential Library